"I'm not ashamed of having anxiety"

 Posted on 24th August 2018 at 11:57

-It was the coming towards the end of high school when I realised I had anxiety.
+It was coming towards the end of high school when I realised I had anxiety.
 It was after talking to family members and professionals about how I was feeling that I knew I had this within me.
 I had my first panic attack when I was 11 years old.
-I had no idea what was happening to my body and neither did my parents due to no one really talking about metal illness back then.
+I had no idea what was happening to my body and neither did my parents due to no one really talking about mental illness back then.
 I’ve had many panic attacks since the first one, but that one will always stick out to me.
 I still remember exactly how terrified I felt during that attack 10 years ago.
-There were days during middle school and high school that I would feel physically sick at the thought of attending.
+There were days during middle school and high school when I would feel physically sick at the thought of attending.
 I missed quite a few days and people did question why I was always ill.
 In my mind, I just put it down to a sickness bug or flu, it wasn't until later that I found out it was anxiety.

 Before being at the peak of my anxiety (early 2018), I thought that it was something I would have to deal with on my own for the rest of my life.
 I found it very hard at school.
 I was always comfortable just sitting back and learning, staying in my own bubble.
 But when do the teachers ever allow you to do that?
 I started skipping a lot of lessons in sixth form because they always preached about how important it was to talk in front of my peers and to communicate, but honestly, it set me into a darker hole.
 I was always the shy kid at school, from the beginning of primary to the end of high school.
 I didn’t like talking in front of people.
 I was comfortable with that.